bloxbean/cardano-client-lib/README.md

         </dependency>
 ```

-- For Gradle, add following dependency to build.gradle
+- For Gradle, add the following dependency to build.gradle

 ```
 compile 'com.bloxbean.cardano:cardano-client-lib:0.0.1'